felixbur/nkululeko/README.md

 ## License
+Nkululeko can be used under the [MIT license](https://choosealicense.com/licenses/mit/)

+## Contributing
+Contributions are welcome and encouraged.
+To learn more about how to contribute to nkululeko please refer to the [Contributing guidelines](./CONTRIBUTING.md)

+## Citing
-Nkululeko can be used under the [MIT license](https://choosealicense.com/licenses/mit/) If you use it, please mention the Nkululeko paper
+If you use it, please mention the Nkululeko paper

 F. Burkhardt, Johannes Wagner, Hagen Wierstorf, Florian Eyben and Björn Schuller: Nkululeko: A Tool For Rapid Speaker Characteristics Detection, Proc.
 Proc.
 LREC, 2022